Profiling Gas Consumption in Solidity Smart Contracts: Study on the relevance of cost smells

 \section{Study on the relevance of cost smells}

-The \textit{goal} of this study is to investigate whether the identified cost smells (see Section \ref{sec:elicitation}) are considered as relevant by developers.
+The \textit{goal} of this study is to investigate whether the identified cost smells (see Section \ref{sec:elicitation}) are considered as relevant by smart contract developers.
 To pursue this goal, we pose our first research question:

 \emph{RQ$_1$: To what extent are the identified cost smells relevant for smart contract developers?}